Pretoria, South Africa

 What do expats in Pretoria appreciate most about the local culture?

 "Expats in Pretoria often appreciate the warm and welcoming nature of the local people.
 They enjoy the rich cultural diversity, which is reflected in the city's food, music, and art scenes.
 Many expats also appreciate the local tradition of "Ubuntu", a philosophy that emphasizes community and mutual assistance.
 The city's vibrant outdoor lifestyle, with its numerous parks, nature reserves, and outdoor markets, is another aspect that expats often find appealing.
 Additionally, they value the city's historical significance, with its many museums and monuments that offer insights into South Africa's past.
-The local culture's emphasis on family and community is also something that resonates with many expats," remarked one expat living in Pretoria, South Africa.
+The local culture's emphasis on family and community is also something that resonates with many expats," said one expat in Pretoria.

 What do expats find most challenging?